ricupa/Less-is-More-Towards-parsimonious-multi-task-models-using-structured-sparsity/README.md

 Install the required python packages in a conda enviornment using the requirement.yml file conda env create -f requirement.yml

-wandb is used for logging the results of all the experiments
+wandb is used for logging the results of all the experiments.
+Remember to enter the correct entity name (yours) and experiment name in the main files before starting to train the models.

 ### Dataset
 In this work two publicly available datasets are used -